-- Match antigen density\ with fluorochrome brightness (see the table of fluorochromes on the inside cover)

-Most importantly, low density or difficult to detect markers are paired with bright fluorochromes.
-High density markers are matched with moderate - 2.
-Minimize spillover by selecting fluorescent probes that span the color spectrum.
+- Match antigen density\ with fluorochrome brightness (see the table of fluorochromes on the inside cover) a.
+Most importantly, low density or difficult to detect markers are paired with bright fluorochromes. b.
+High density markers are matched with moderate or dim fluorochromes. - 2.
+Minimize spillover by selecting fluorescent probes that span the color spectrum. - 3.
+Test!

+>10 COLORS

-- >10 COLORS - 1.
-Match markers with a low level of expression with bright fluorochromes. - 2.
-Minimize spillover especially for low expressing antigens. - Use a spillover spread matrix\\ to determine channels where resolution may be impacted. - Reserve suboptimal fluorochrome combinations for mutually exclusive antigens (antigens that are never expressed on the same cell type).
+- 1. Match markers with a low level of expression with bright fluorochromes. - 2.
+Minimize spillover especially for low expressing antigens. - 3.
+Use a spillover spread matrix\\ to determine channels where resolution may be impacted. - 4.
+Reserve suboptimal fluorochrome combinations for mutually exclusive antigens (antigens that are never expressed on the same cell type). - 5.
+Test!

-3. Test!